RobertoFalconi/MinimalAPIsTemplate/README.md

 openssl pkcs12 -export -out certificate.pfx -inkey privateKey.key -in certificate.pem
 ```

-# How to generate a PFX certificate
+# How to generate NLog table
 You can use the following T-SQL command to generate a table working with this NLog sample.
 ```
 CREATE TABLE [dbo].[NLog] (